10Fred10/Questn/README.md

 ## Installation

 1. Download or clone the repository.
-2. ADD to your Root a `config` folder with a `key.js` file containing your MongoDb URI.
+2. ADD to your root a `config` folder with a `key.js` file containing your MongoDb URI.

 ```javascript
 module.exports = {